learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ### Initialize an RDD

-To initialize an RDD, first create import `pyspark` and then create a SparkContext.
+To initialize an RDD, first import `pyspark` and then create a SparkContext assigned to the variable `sc`.
+Use 'local[*]' as the master.

 ```python